 Once the project gets opened in the Xcode 10, then press CMD+U to run the XCUITest.

 In this post, we have abstracted the common code of XCUITest in the base class to avoid the duplication.
 However, there is still so much improvement needed to make our tests scalable and truly reusable.
-We will apply the Swift’s best test pattern to our XCUITest in the upcoming posts.
-Stay tuned.
+We will apply the Swift’s best test pattern to our XCUITest in the next blog.